Jim Sillars

 James Sillars (born 4 October 1937) is a Scottish politician and campaigner for Scottish independence.
 Sillars served as a Labour Party MP for South Ayrshire from 1970 to 1976.
 He founded and led the pro-Scottish Home Rule Scottish Labour Party in 1976, continuing as MP for South Ayrshire until he lost the seat in 1979.

-Sillars joined the Scottish National Party in 1980 and later served as MP for Glasgow Govan after winning a by-election in 1988, and was Deputy Leader of the Scottish National Party.
+Sillars joined the Scottish National Party in 1980 and later served as MP for Glasgow Govan after winning a by-election in 1988, and was Depute Leader of the Scottish National Party.
 He was married to Margo MacDonald until her death in 2014.

 Early life and career

 Sillars was born in Ayr, the son of Matthew, a railwayman, and Agnes Sillars (née Sproat), a carpet weaver.
 He was educated at Newton Park School and Ayr Academy.
 After leaving school he worked as an apprentice plasterer, before following his father into working on the railways.
 Sillars served as a radio operator in the Royal Navy from 1956 to 1960, before becoming a firefighter.
 It was as a fireman that he became more active politically, through the Fire Brigades Union (FBU), and he joined the Labour Party in 1960.
 He served as a member of Ayr Town Council from 1962 to 1970, and was Head of Organisation and Social Services at the Scottish Trades Union Congress (STUC) from 1968 to 1970.